makdefense/makdefense-portfolio/Cyber Security 101/Web Hacking/javascript-essentials.md

 ## Reflection

-> This lab provided me with knowledge about
+> This lab provided me with knowledge about how to use JavaScript to add interactivity to a website and understand associated vulnerabilities.